Performance provides all the front-end performance data you need to speed up your application and improve the user

 Real User Monitoring captures a number of metrics to help you identify poor performance and measure the impact of optimizations.

 For more information on the metrics captured by Raygun see the performance metrics documentation.

-The line graph visualizes the Average, Median, P90, and P99 of each performance metric over the time range selected, enabling you to see the trend in overall front-end performance of your software.
+The line graph visualizes the Average, Median, P75, P90, and P99 of each performance metric over the time range selected, enabling you to see the trend in overall front-end performance of your software.

 The dropdown in the top right hand corner of the chart can be used to toggle between different metrics.

-The graph displays lines for Average, Median, P90, and P99.
+The graph displays lines for the Average, Median, P75, P90, and P99.
 You can hide each line by clicking the corresponding label in the key at the bottom of the graph.

 For more information on the metrics displayed in the line graph, and what they're measuring, see the performance metrics documentation.

 Understanding performance for specific pages & XHRs

 You can find performance details for a page, virtual page, or XHR by clicking on the hyperlinked route from any one of the tables on the performance page.